-Addresses and places can be identified on the map using either the What's here? or the Address Inspector tool .
+Addresses and places can be identified on the map using either the What's here? tool or the Address Inspector tool .
 The What's here? tool can return multiple results from each locator enabled in the project and display them in a pop-up.
 The Address Inspector tool uses a single locator to return a single address or place that is closest to the location identified on the map, displayed in a pop-up.

 You can identify addresses and locations on the map using any of the locators added to your project from your active portal using the What's here? tool.

 - Pan or zoom on the map to a location where you want to identify an address or place, and right-click a location on the map.
-Choose What's here? from the context menu that appears.
+Select What's here? from the context menu that appears.

 A pop-up appears that displays the information for the addresses, places, or intersections closest to the location that you right-clicked.